anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 If a team would otherwise be required to forfeit or technically forfeit a game after June 1 due to a lack of eligible players in attendance, the team can use one (but not more than one) of its former players (“alumni”) in that game.
 The team’s Manager shall inform the opposing team’s Manager and the Commissioner as soon as possible (and in no event later than the first pitch) the intention to use an alumni player and will provide to the opposing team’s Manager and the Commissioner with the alumni player’s name, age, bats/throws, position and uniform number.
 Alumni players are not eligible to play in the playoffs.

 #### Eligible Players
-Eligible players must be of at least eighteen (18) years of age by the date of the teams first +game.
+Eligible players must be of at least eighteen (18) years of age by the date of the teams first game.
 No player may play for more than one team in a season (either before or after June 1).
 A team that uses an ineligible player, per the rules in this [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility), will be deemed to have forfeited any and all games in which the illegal player(s) participated.

 #### Postseason Player Eligibility
 Players must appear in at least five (5) regular-season games to be eligible for postseason play.
-Upon request to the Commissioner, an exception may be granted for a player with a long-term injury..
+Upon request to the Commissioner, an exception may be granted for a player with a long-term injury.

 #### Free Agents
 A player must inform the League Commissioner and such player's Manager no later than February 15 of the upcoming season if of an intention to leave the team and become a free agent.
 After this the player is free to play for another team in the League.
 A Manager may waive this deadline for an individual player at the Manager’s discretion.
 If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.